HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 We can see from the above chart that AES_128_GCM is the most common and is used by 78.4% of desktop and mobile sites.
 AES_256_GCM is used by 19.1% of desktop and 18.5% of mobile sites with the other sites likely being the ones on older protocols and cipher suites.

 One important point to note is that our data is based on running Chrome to connect to a site, and it will use a single protocol cipher to connect.
-Our [methodology](./methodology) does not allow us to see the full range of protocols and cipher suites supported, and only the one actually used for that connection.
-For that we need to look at other sources like [SSL Pulse from SSL Labs](https://www.ssllabs.com/ssl-pulse/), but with most modern browsers now supporting similar TLS capabilities the above data is what we would expect the vast majority of users to use.
+Our [methodology](./methodology) does not allow us to see the full range of protocols and cipher suites supported, and only the one that was actually used for that connection.
+For that information we would need to look at other sources like [SSL Pulse from SSL Labs](https://www.ssllabs.com/ssl-pulse/), but with most modern browsers now supporting similar TLS capabilities the above data is what we would expect the vast majority of users to use.

 ### Certificate Authorities

 Next we will look at the Certificate Authorities (CAs) issuing the TLS certificates used by the sites we have crawled.
-[Last year's chapter](../2019/security#certificate-authorities), looked at the requests, but that will be dominated by popullar [third-parties](./third-parties) like Google (who also dominate again this year from that metric), so this year we are going to look at the websites themselves.
+[Last year's chapter](../2019/security#certificate-authorities), looked at the requests for this data, but that will be dominated by popular [third-parties](./third-parties) like Google (who also dominate again this year from that metric), so this year we are going to present the CAs used by the websites themselves, rather than all the other request they load.

 <figure>
   <table>